 Symptoms of sleep paralysis include:

 - Intense fear

 At Healthcare Associates of Texas, we understand how important it is for your health to sleep well.
 We can treat all types of sleep disorders and are devoted to helping you get to the bottom of your sleep problems.
 Our team of sleep doctors will work with you one on one to ensure you receive a proper diagnosis and the highest quality personalized care and treatment.
-Schedule an appointment or call us today at (972) 258-7499.
+Schedule an appointment today.

 Ready to become your healthiest self?